Vitamin C: Health Benefits, Deficiency, and Sources

 What is vitamin C and why do we need it?

-What happens if you don’t have enough vitamin C?
+What happens if you don’t have enough?

-It’s also important to note that smokers and those exposed to second-hand smoke need an extra 35mg of vitamin C per day as they have higher levels of harmful free radicals in their bodies.
+It’s also important to note that smokers and those exposed to second-hand smoke need an extra 35mg of this vitamin per day as they have higher levels of harmful free radicals in their bodies.

 How much vitamin C do you need?